raymondwongso/gogox/stats/README.md

 }
 ```

-You can inject stats implementor.
+You can inject stats implementor using provided adapter.
 ```go

 import (